ovh/docs/pages/platform/databases/postgresql_05_connect_python/guide.it-it.md

     canonical: 'https://docs.ovh.com/gb/en/publiccloud/databases/postgresql/connect-python/'
 ---

-**Last updated January 14th 2022**
+**Last updated January 25th 2022**

 ## Objective

 Public Cloud Databases allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance in operational conditions.

-**This guide explains how to connect to a PostegreSQL database instance with one of the world's most famous programming language: Python.**
+**This guide explains how to connect to a PostgreSQL database instance with one of the world's most famous programming language: Python.**

 ## Requirements

 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.it/&ovhSubsidiary=it).
 - A [Public Cloud project](https://www.ovhcloud.com/it/public-cloud/) in your OVHcloud account.
-- An up and running Public Cloud Database for PostegreSQL.
+- An up and running Public Cloud Database for PostgreSQL.
 - A Python environment with a stable version and public network connectivity (Internet).
 This guide was made using Python 3.9.7.

 ## Concept

-A PostegreSQL instance can be managed through multiple ways.
+A PostgreSQL instance can be managed through multiple ways.
-One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide : [Connect to PostegreSQL with CLI](https://docs.ovh.com/it/publiccloud/databases/postgresql/connect-cli).
+One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide : [Connect to PostgreSQL with CLI](https://docs.ovh.com/it/publiccloud/databases/postgresql/connect-cli).

 Another way is to interact directly using a programming language, such as Python.
 Python is one of the major programming languages in the world, especially in the Data ecosystem.

-In order to do so, we will need to set up our Python environment with PostegreSQL drivers, then configure our Public Cloud Databases for PostegreSQL instances to accept incoming connections, and finally code in Python to perform a few example actions.
+In order to do so, we will need to set up our Python environment with PostgreSQL drivers, then configure our Public Cloud Databases for PostgreSQL instances to accept incoming connections, and finally code in Python to perform a few example actions.

 ## Instructions

 ### Set up your Python environment

-To interact with your PostegreSQL instance using Python, your development environment needs to be configured with:
+To interact with your PostgreSQL instance using Python, your development environment needs to be configured with:

-- A compatible version of Python.
+- A compatible version of Python
 - Psycopg2

 Please follow the official [Psycopg - PostgreSQL database adapter for Pytho](https://www.psycopg.org/docs/){.external}. to get the latest information.

 Once your Python environment is set up and you begin executing a **python --version** in your command line interface (CLI), you should see information about the version as shown below :